 In relation to special categories of personal data (data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation), a higher bar is set before processing is allowed and such data can only be processed in specific circumstances set out in the GDPR.
 However, this is one of the areas where Member States are allowed to introduce domestic laws setting further conditions with regard to the processing of genetic, biometric and health data so we may see some differences appearing across the Member States.

-Due to these changes in the GDPR, organisations must ensure that extensive data mapping is carried out across the organization to check that all personal data which is processed has a legal justification.
+Due to the restrictive approach now taken under the GDPR, organisations must ensure that extensive data mapping is carried out, and regularly reviewed, across the organization to check that all personal data which is processed has a legal justification.

 Data Subject Rights